rchain/rchain/rholang/doc/rholangtut-mercury.md

 # A Rholang tutorial

 Rholang is a new programming language designed for use in distributed systems.
+Like all newborn things, it is growing and changing rapidly; this document describes the syntax that will be used in the Mercury release.

 Rholang is "process-oriented": all computation is done by means of message passing.
 Messages are passed on "channels", which are rather like message queues but behave like sets rather than queues.
 Rholang is completely asynchronous, in the sense that while you can read a message from a channel and then do something with it, you can't send a message and then do something once it has been received---at least, not without explicitly waiting for an acknowledgement message from the receiver.

 ## Contracts, reflection, and sending data